DeepSeek: Founding

 On 14 April 2023, High-Flyer announced the launch of an artificial general intelligence (AGI) research lab, stating that the new lab would focus on developing AI tools unrelated to the firm's financial business.
-Two months later, on 17 July 2023, that lab was spun off into an independent company, DeepSeek, with High-Flyer as its principal investor and backer.
-Venture capital investors were reluctant to provide funding, as they considered it unlikely that the venture would be able to quickly generate an "exit".
+Two months later, on 17 July 2023, that lab was spun off into an independent company.
+That lab was named DeepSeek, with High-Flyer as its principal investor and backer.
+Initially, venture capital investors were reluctant to provide funding, as they considered it unlikely that the venture would be able to quickly generate an exit (an ownership stake in an investment).